scarfbench/scarfbench-cli/README.md

 - List available benchmarks
 - Test and validate benchmarks
 - Run agents on benchmark problems
-- Submit solutions
+- Submit solutions (to be added)
-- View and explore leaderboards
+- View and explore leaderboards (to be added)
-- Isolated benchmark execution using Docker

 ## Installation